ooples/pine_script_docs/source/language/Conditional_structures.rst

 which is the `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ value cast to an integer using `int() <https://www.tradingview.com/pine-script-reference/v5/#fun_int>`__.
 This way, they both return an "int", which is not assigned to any variable.
+Without these additions to our code, it would not compile.